CLIxIndia-Dev/open-story-tool/README.md

 From this example, replace birds (the name of the gallery) with the name of the gallery you want to be available to the students.
 This must be a gallery that exists in the OpenStoryTool/images folder.
 If you don’t include the gallery parameter, Open Story will use the default gallery.

+Please see the Open Story Tool GitHub wiki for more information.

 # Third-party Licenses and Copyright
 Please check `NOTICES.md` for more detailed information about third-party libraries and their licenses.